knative/docs/docs/eventing/experimental-features/delivery-retryafter.md

     implementations, such as Channels or Sources, actually implement support for the field.
 The shared `HTTPMessageSender.SendWithRetries()` logic has been enhanced to support this feature, and all implementations using it to perform retries will automatically benefit.
-Sandbox implementations not based on this shared library, for example RabbitMQ or Google Pub/Sub, would require additional development effort to respect the `retryAfterMax` field.
+Extensions implementations not based on this shared library, for example RabbitMQ or Google Pub/Sub, would require additional development effort to respect the `retryAfterMax` field.